wolfSSL/wolfssl/IDE/WORKBENCH/README.md

 ####1.1 Steps
 1. Start by creating a new VxWorks image in Workbench by going to File > New > Project and then select VxWorks Image Project.

+2. Right click on the project and go to Import > Filesystem.
+Choose the path to the wolfSSL library here.
+Uncheck everything except the examples, src and wolfcrypt directories.
+In the wolfcrypt/src folder, uncheck aes\_asm.asm and aes\_asm.s.

-2. Include the path to the wolfSSL header files(wolfssl/wolfssl):
+3. Include the path to the wolfSSL header files(wolfssl/wolfssl):
 Right click the project and go to Properties > Build Properties > Paths.
  Choose Browse and select the wolfssl directory.
 Click ok.

-3. Add preprocessor definitions:
+4. In wolfssl/wolfssl/wolfcrypt/settings.h, uncomment
+    #define WOLFSSL_VXWORKS
+Note: To use a filesystem with the simulator, the certs folder will need to be placed in the workspace directory of the Workbench.
+This is only if you don't have USE\_CERT\_BUFFERS\_2048.

+5. If not using a filesystem, add preprocessor definitions.
 Right click on project, go to Properties > Build Properties > Variables.
 Highlight EXTRA\_DEFINE.
 Click Edit and add the following to this line:
--DWOLFSSL\_VXWORKS.
-This can also be done in wolfssl/wolfcrypt/settings.h by uncommenting the
-    #define WOLFSSL_VXWORKS
-line.
-If there is not a filesystem set up, add -DUSE\_CERT\_BUFFERS\_2048 and -DNO\_FILESYSTEM to the variables or #define USE\_CERT\_BUFFERS\_2048 and
-\#define NO\_FILESYSTEM at the top of settings.h.
-If there is a filesystem, paths may need to be changed to the path of filesystem for certificate files in wolfssl/test.h.
-4. Right click on the project and go to Import > Filesystem.
-Choose the path to the wolfSSL library here.
-Uncheck everything except the src and wolfcrypt directories.
-In the wolfcrypt/src folder, uncheck aes\_asm.asm and aes\_asm.s.
+-DUSE\_CERT\_BUFFERS\_2048 -DNO\_FILESYSTEM

+6. If using a filesystem, copy the certs folder in wolfssl to the Wind River Workbench workspace folder.
+This is where the simulatory looks for the filesystem.

-5. If NO\_\_DEV\_RANDOM remains defined in wolfssl/wolfcrypt/settings.h under
+7. If NO\_\_DEV\_RANDOM remains defined in wolfssl/wolfcrypt/settings.h under
 \#ifdef WOLFSSL\_VXWORKS, a new GenerateSeed() function will need to be defined in wolfcrypt/src/random.c.

 ####1.2 Testing wolfSSL with VxWorks:
-#####1.2.1 wolfCrypt Test Application
+#####1.2.1 wolfCrypt Test and Benchmark Applications
 The wolfCrypt test application will test each of the cryptographic algorithms and output the status for each.
 This should return success for each algorithm if everything is working.
+The benchmark application will output time to run the cryptographic algorithms in milliseconds.

+1. Include these header files in usrAppInit.c:
+        #include <wolfcrypt/test/test.h>
+        #include <wolfssl/ssl.h>
+        #include <wolfssl/wolfcrypt/settings.h>
+        #include <wolfssl/test.h>

-1. In usrAppInit.c, make a call to the wolfCrypt test application by adding the following to the usrAppInit() function:
+2. In usrAppInit.c, make a call to the wolfCrypt test and benchmark applications by adding the following to the usrAppInit() function:

         typedef struct func_args {
             int    argc;